CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 ## 2.2.
 My interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

+In tthe paper, basic blocks of models of Na and Ninit are illusturated as such.

+We did not understand what is the depth convolution.
+So we decided to take it as 3x3 convolution since it is used in the U-net.
+We decided not to use ReLU which comes after 3x3 convolution layer which is used in U-net since as it is shown in the illustration, Leaky ReLU is used after depth convolution.
+Secondly, it is mentioned that Na and Ninit involves 4 scales and have channels from the first to fouth scale 32,64,128,256 respectively.
+We assumed that after 4th scale, there are 512 channels.

 # 3. Experiments and results